Future Marketing specialty

 Speed over recruiting is the message that carries the room.

 A traditional focus group runs on a screener, a recruiter, a facility, and a calendar.
-By the time eight strangers are in a room, three weeks have passed and the bill clears five figures.
-That cost only makes sense for a handful of decisions a year — so the rest of them get made on a hunch.
+By the time eight strangers are in a room, three weeks can pass and the bill can clear five figures.
+That cost only makes sense for a handful of decisions a year — so the rest often get made on a hunch.

 No recruiter No facility No three-week wait